 So sudden forgiveness was not my experience.
 Having worked in the Christian reconciliation movement for four years, I have learned that my experience is all right too, and more common than a sudden ability to forgive and sort through brutal events.

 But from this I learned much.
 I learned to listen deeply, because it mattered.
 Death is a singular event.
 How we piece things back together is part of our becoming beautifully human.
 If forgiveness had come easily, I would have lost much hard-earned wisdom.
 I’m now glad it didn’t because the challenge forced me to grow in ways that I would not have otherwise.

 I also felt grace.
 When one has positive feelings towards a guilty person it’s agonizing.
 One is sad about the loss but carries on an exhausting fight with the side of one’s brain that says, “They got what they deserved, how could your heart feel otherwise?
 It is shameful to mourn when justice has occurred.”
 To not be condemned (by myself or others) for mourning the guilty is a relief that sometimes we find.

 So what do I do with memory of my beloved friend?
 How is love injected into this wound?
 What fresh imagination is needed to move forward?
 What do I do with the memory of a narcissist, now dead, who never apologized, never took responsibility, but from whom I had also received great care?
 How can I see each person – even the killer I know – as a child of God while demanding justice?
 And what is forgiveness?
 Is it an act of will?
 Rest and acceptance: a quiet period on the end of a long sentence of grief?
 How do we bind up these wounds?

 These are issues I wrestled with and found peace.
-And these are the themes of The End of Innocence.
+And these are the themes of my life today.